credbull/credbull-defi/packages/foundry/README.md

 # Read the environment variables
 source .env

 # Verify the contract source.
-This will prompt for the sender's key.
+# Replace <OwnerAddress> with the desired contract owner.
+Will prompt for the owner's key.
 # TODO: separate out Verification step.
 This is using `forge create`, should use `forge script`
 forge create --rpc-url $RPC_URL \
-    --constructor-args 1000 \
+    --constructor-args "<OwnerAddress>" "1000" \
     --interactive \
-    --etherscan-api-key $BLOCKCHAIN_EXPLORER_API_KEY \
+    --etherscan-api-key $ETHERSCAN_API_KEY \
     --verify \
-    src/CredbullToken.sol:CredbullToken
+    contracts/CredbullToken.sol:CredbullToken
 ```